Stepping into the Software 3.0 Era

 Knowledge base

 Claude Code is Anthropic's CLI-based coding agent.
-At its core, it's essentially a harness for Claude.
+In essence, it’s a harness for Claude.

 Feature